Upper Market Street Safety Project

 Near-Term Implementation Phase 2

-In early 2018, the SFMTA will be implementing the following near-term improvements that were approved by the SFMTA Board in May 2017:
+From 2018 to 2019, the SFMTA implemented the following near-term improvements that were approved by the SFMTA Board in May 2017:

 - Parking-protected bikeway on Market Street outbound between Octavia Boulevard and Duboce Avenue and inbound between Guerrero Street and Octavia Boulevard